gombadi/aws-swf-lambda-example/README.md

 ## Overview

-This repo contains code I have developed why learning about Amazon Web Services Simple Workflow Service.
+This repo contains code I have developed while learning Amazon Web Services Simple Workflow Service.

 It contains a Go code decider that makes decisions based on business logic and a Go based Lambda function to simulate real world work taking place.